-"The Ace in the Hole Band and I have been looking forward to this day for a year and a half," Strait wrote on social media.
+"The Ace in the Hole Band and I have been looking forward to this day for a year and a half," Strait wrote on social media about his two August shows.
 "I cannot wait to see Vegas and all of my great fans once again.
 It's been way too long.
 We will finally ride again.
 See you soon."

 “The Ace in the Hole Band and I have been looking forward to this day for a year and a half.
 I cannot wait to see Vegas and all of my great fans once again.
 It’s been way too long.
 We will finally ride again.
 See you soon.” -gs pic.twitter.com/IlK0QUBzwr